hocuscodus/qed-lang/_tutorial/26-pos-tag.md

 {% include sandboxframe.html qedsrc="pos2.qed" code="75" gui="100" height="460px" %}

-Putting an increasingly negative value in `pos` will scroll up, hence the -vpos value (an increasingly positive value would scroll down).
+Putting an increasingly negative value in `pos` will scroll up, hence the -vpos value.
+An increasingly positive value would scroll down.
+Change `-vpos` to `vpos` in the `pos` tag (and re-run) to witness downward scrolling.
 {: .notice--info}

 Finally, the `align` and `pos` tags, both positioning UI elements, are not antagonistic.
 In fact they work hand in hand with each other.
 When using both tags in a single UI element, the QED layout algorithm first uses the `align` value to calculate the aligned position.
 Then, it uses the `pos` value to move the UI element by the specified pixel-base coordinate, from the aligned position.